woocommerce/qit-documentation/docs/managed-tests/phpcompatibility.md

 ## Interpreting results

+- **Success:**
-- **Success:** No compatibility issues found.
-Your code is likely stable across multiple PHP versions.
+  No WordPress/PHP compatibility warnings or errors.
+Your code is compatible across the tested PHP versions.

+- **Warning:**
+  Potentially problematic or deprecated patterns detected.
+While not immediately breaking, these may affect certain PHP versions.
+Addressing warnings ensures long-term compatibility.

+- **Failure:**
+  Critical compatibility issues found.
+Your extension may not run on certain PHP versions until these problems are resolved.

-- **Warning/Failed:** One or more compatibility issues detected.
-Review the reported lines and fix them as recommended, then rerun the tests to confirm the changes.
+After reviewing flagged issues, make the recommended changes and rerun the tests to confirm resolution.

+## Limitations of PHPCompatibility tests

+**Partial PHP 8+ support:**
+We use the `develop` branch of PHPCompatibility for partial support of PHP 8+ syntax.
+This enables checking against modern PHP versions but may occasionally lead to false positives for codebases using newer syntax.
+Developers should stay aware that not all PHP 8+ features are fully supported by these static checks.

+**Static analysis only:**
+PHPCompatibility tests rely on static analysis and may not detect all runtime issues.
+Some compatibility problems only become evident when the code is actually executed under a given PHP version.
+For comprehensive validation:

+- **Run tests on higher PHP versions:**
+  Test your extension’s activation, WooCommerce API interactions, and workflows under newer PHP versions, such as PHP 8.4, to catch issues that static analysis might miss.

+- **Combine with E2E tests:**
+  Execute WooCommerce end-to-end tests and any custom E2E tests in environments running higher PHP versions to ensure real-world compatibility.

+By combining static analysis (PHPCompatibility) with runtime tests, you can achieve a more reliable and future-proof extension that supports a broad range of PHP environments.

 ## Best practices

-- **Test early and often:** Run PHPCompatibility tests during development, not just before release, to catch issues as soon as they appear.
+- **Test early and often:**
+  Incorporate PHPCompatibility checks and runtime tests into your development workflow to catch issues before release.

-- **Stay current:** Keep track of minimum PHP version requirements and ensure that your code doesn’t rely on deprecated features.
+- **Stay current:**
+  Keep track of minimum PHP version requirements and remove deprecated or removed functions as PHP evolves.
-- **Combine with other tests:** PHPCompatibility tests complement Security, PHPStan, and other managed tests, providing a holistic view of your extension’s quality and longevity.

-## Next steps

-- [Managed Tests Introduction](./introduction.md): Understand how PHPCompatibility tests fit into the broader suite of managed tests.
-- [PHPStan Tests](./phpstan.md): Further improve code quality and maintainability by tackling static analysis warnings.
-- [Security Tests](./security.md): Verify that your extension meets baseline security standards and coding best practices.
-- [Notifications and Results](../using-qit/notifications-results.md): Learn how to set up alerts and review logs for ongoing compatibility assurance.
+- **Use complementary tests:**
+  Pair PHPCompatibility tests with [Activation test](./activation.md), [Woo API test](./woo-api.md), [Woo E2E test](./woo-e2e.md) and [Custom E2E tests](./../custom-tests/introduction.md) for a comprehensive assessment of your extension’s readiness.